How to Eat for Your Dosha

 A practical step-by-step guide to Ayurvedic constitutional eating — matching what you put on your plate to your unique mind-body type.
 Learn how to balance Vata, Pitta, or Kapha through everyday food choices.

-Ayurveda teaches that food is medicine, and the right medicine depends on who is taking it.
-The three doshas — Vata (air and ether), Pitta (fire and water), and Kapha (earth and water) — describe distinct constitutional patterns, and each one thrives on a different style of eating.
+The Charaka Samhita lays out eight factors to consider before any meal — prakriti, processing, combination, quantity, place, season, the rules of use, and the consumer.
+The whole framework is built on a single observation: the same food does opposite things in different bodies.
+Eating for one's dosha is the practice of reading the body first and the plate second.
+The three doshas — Vata (air and ether), Pitta (fire and water), and Kapha (earth and water) — describe distinct constitutional patterns, and each one is supported by a different style of eating.
 There is no universal best diet in Ayurveda.
-There is only the diet that suits your nature in this season, in this climate, in this stage of life.
+There is only the diet that suits a particular nature in this season, in this climate, in this stage of life.

 The guiding principle is simple: like increases like, and opposites balance.
-A Vata person who is already dry, light, and cold gets more imbalanced on raw salads and iced drinks, and steadier on warm soups and cooked grains.
-A Pitta person who runs hot and intense calms down on cooling, mild foods and flares up on chilies and fermented sauces.
-A Kapha person who tends heavy and slow lightens up on spices and leafy greens and gets sluggish on cheese and bread.
-Once you know your dosha, the food choices stop feeling like rules and start feeling like relief.
+A Vata constitution that already runs dry, light, and cold is further imbalanced by raw salads and iced drinks, and steadied by warm soups and cooked grains.
+A Pitta constitution that runs hot and intense is calmed by cooling, mild foods and flared by chilies and fermented sauces.
+A Kapha constitution that tends heavy and slow is lightened by spices and leafy greens and weighed down by cheese and bread.
+Once the dosha is identified, the food choices stop feeling like rules and start feeling like relief.

-This guide walks you through identifying your constitution, learning the qualities and tastes that balance you, building a sample day of meals, and adjusting your approach as the seasons and your state shift.
+This guide walks through identifying constitution, learning the qualities and six tastes that balance each type, building a sample day of meals, and adjusting as the seasons and the state shift.
 It is a starting framework, not a rigid prescription — Ayurveda is meant to be lived, not memorized.

 What You Need